 When Mix and Match Works (and When It Doesn’t)

 Some parts work well together across brands.
 A universal presser foot may fit your Babylock parts collection, but don’t assume compatibility.
 Always check model numbers.
+Use this compatibility comparison table to match your machine model with part types before purchasing:

 For critical components like tension assemblies or replacement sewing machine motors, it’s safer to stick with OEM.
 Your machine’s manual will usually list the part numbers — use them.